 Whitefish Accommodations – 2 Nights

 Thriving as a tourist destination, Whitefish has numerous places to stay.
-Like in Kalispell, we recommend staying near the city center – and Firebrand Hotel is an ideal option.
+Like in Kalispell, we recommend staying near the town center – and Firebrand Hotel is an ideal option.
 The 4-star hotel is styled as a posh mountain resort and features an open-air rooftop with hot tub.

-What To See In Whitefish
+What To See in Whitefish

 Whitefish is a picture-perfect western town that can easily be explored within a few hours.
 Spend time popping into the boutique shops that feature Montana-made products and then head for the hills – or rather, Big Mountain.
 The Whitefish Mountain Resort offers ample outdoor activities to choose from year round.
 Alternatively, spend the rest of the day on the water at Whitefish Lake.